canonical/loki-k8s-operator/tests/integration/loki-tester/README.md

 juju run-action loki-tester/0 log-error message="some error message"
 ```

-Check a if the `log-error` action is triggering an alert by querrying
+Check if the `log-error` action is triggering an alert by querying
 the alerts raised by Loki.
 ```
 curl -G -s http://$(lokiaddr):3100/prometheus/api/v1/alerts